LeonardoMichilena/LeonardoMichilena/README.md

 - 😄 Pronouns: ... just call me by my name ;)
 - ⚡ Fun fact: ... sometimes I can't code if someone is watching...

-and remember: don't judge a programmer by his README!
+and remember: don't judge a programmer by their README!